SiddhantSawant250805/Prodigy_Web_Development/README.md

 Either:

-Download the entire folder, or
+->Download the entire folder, or

-Copy the contents of the folder into your local project directory.
+->Copy the contents of the folder into your local project directory.

 Insert Your Weather API Key:

-Open the file script.js.
+->Open the file script.js.

-Find the section where the API key is required (typically at the top of the file).
+->Find the section where the API key is required (typically at the top of the file).

-Replace the placeholder text with your actual API Key.
+->Replace the placeholder text with your actual API Key.

 Save Changes:

-After inserting your API key, save the file.
+->After inserting your API key, save the file.

 Run the Webpage:

-Do not run index.html directly from an IDE (e.g., VS Code).
+->Do not run index.html directly from an IDE (e.g., VS Code).

-Instead, navigate to the folder containing the project files using File Explorer or Finder.
+->Instead, navigate to the folder containing the project files using File Explorer or Finder.

-Double-click on the index.html file to open and run the webpage in your default web browser.
+->Double-click on the index.html file to open and run the webpage in your default web browser.

 🔑 How to Get a Weather API Key:
 Visit the OpenWeatherMap website.

-Create a new account or sign in if you're already a user.
+->Create a new account or sign in if you're already a user.

-Go to your profile section.
+->Go to your profile section.

-Find and click on the "My API Keys" option.
+->Find and click on the "My API Keys" option.

-Either:
+->Either:

-Generate a new API key, or
+->Generate a new API key, or

-Use an existing one listed in your account.
+->Use an existing one listed in your account.